21st Infantry Regiment (United States): Korean War

-On 3 November, the Chinese People's Liberation Army entered the war.
-PLA attacks forced UN forces to retreat back across the Han River by 3 January 1951.
+On 3 November, the Chinese People's Volunteer Army (PVA) entered the war.
+PVA attacks forced UN forces to retreat back across the Han River by 3 January 1951.
 The 21st Regiment fought in the First United Nations Counteroffensive.
-The regiment then fought in the defense against the Chinese Communist Forces Spring Offensive.
+The regiment then fought in the defense against the Chinese Spring Offensive.
 C Company Sergeant First Class Ray E. Duke was posthumously awarded the Medal of Honor for actions near Mugok on 26 April.
-On 27 May, the regiment's headquarters and medical companies earned the regiment another Presidential Unit Citation for their defense against PLA attempts to overrun the regimental command post and aid station at Sanghongjong-ni.
-The UN renewed the attack in the Summer-Fall Offensive until November 1951.
-During fighting between 14 and 15 November, G Company captured two heavily defended hills against PLA resistance, earning it a Presidential Unit Citation.
+On 27 May, the regiment's headquarters and medical companies earned the regiment another Presidential Unit Citation for their defense against PVA attempts to overrun the regimental command post and aid station at Sanghongjong-ni.
+The UN renewed the attack in the UN May–June 1951 counteroffensive.
+During fighting between 14 and 15 November, G Company captured two heavily defended hills against PVA resistance, earning it a Presidential Unit Citation.
 K Company Private First Class Mack A. Jordan was posthumously awarded the Medal of Honor for his actions near Kumsong on 15 November.
-These battles resulted in a stalemate between UN forces and the PLA around the 38th Parallel.
+These battles resulted in a stalemate between UN forces and the PVA/KPA around the 38th Parallel.

 In January 1952, the 24th Division, including the 21st Regiment, was removed from the line and sent to Japan.
 It became part of the US strategic reserve in the Far East.
 On 25 July 1953, the regiment returned to South Korea, where it guarded the Geoje POW Camp.
 The Korean Armistice Agreement was signed on 27 July, and the regiment oversaw POW exchanges at the camp.
 After the end of Operation Big Switch, the regiment was moved into reserve positions behind the Demilitarized Zone.